ksruthi1992/study/report2.md

 3. Fraction of Nav vs Data Entry (Nav/Data)
 * All Navigation

+-#### Scenario 2: User looks for any open areas, with desired features, nearby.
+ -1.
+Navigation: 1 Total Click
+ -* User clicks on desired features.

+ -#### Scenario 3: User contributes data for a room.
+ -1.
+Navigation: 4 Total Clicks
+ -* User clicks on one of the nearby listed buildings for information about open rooms.
+ -* User clicks "Update Status"
+ -* User fills out form
+ -* User clicks submit
+ -2.
+Data Entry: 1 click
+ -* User click one of the three options for how full a room is -3.
+Fraction of Nav vs Data Entry (Nav/Data)
+ -* 4/1

 ### <a name="progressReportsandPOW"></a>Progress Report and Plan of Work
 <hr>